Assurance report of the independent auditor

 Independence and quality control

-We apply the “Nadere voorschriften accountantskantoren ter zake van assurance opdrachten” (RA/AA, the Dutch detailed rules for auditing firms on assurance engagements) and accordingly maintain a comprehensive system of quality control, including documented policies and procedures regarding compliance with ethical requirements, professional standards and other applicable legal and regulatory requirements.
+We apply the “detailed rules for quality systems” (Nadere voorschriften kwaliteitssystemen) and accordingly maintain a comprehensive system of quality control, including documented policies and procedures regarding compliance with ethical requirements, professional standards and other applicable legal and regulatory requirements.

-AkzoNobel developed its reporting criteria on the basis of the sustainability reporting criteria as described in Note 2: Reporting principles of the Report 2016.
-The information in the scope of this assurance engagement needs to be read and understood in conjunction with these reporting criteria.
+AkzoNobel developed its reporting criteria, as disclosed in AkzoNobel’s Reporting Principles 2017.
+The information in scope of this assurance engagement needs to be read and understood in conjunction with the reporting criteria as disclosed in the Reporting Principles 2017.
 The Board of Management is responsible for selecting and applying these reporting criteria.
 The absence of a significant body of established practice on which to draw, to evaluate and measure non-financial information allows for different, but acceptable, measurement techniques and can affect comparability between entities and over time.

 The sustainability information includes prospective information such as expectations on ambitions, strategy, plans, estimates and risk assessments based on assumptions.
 Inherently, the actual results are likely to differ from these expectations, due to changes in assumptions.
 These differences may be material.
 We do not provide any assurance on the assumptions and achievability of prospective information in the sustainability information.